textwire/textwire.nvim/README.md

 After that, you can remove `branch = "master"` from your `textwire.lua` file and next updates will be done automatically.

 ## Contributing
-When you are contributing to this plugin, please make sure that you are running the `cmd/download` bash script that will download LSP binaries and treesitter highlights into `bin` and `queries` directories.
+When you are contributing to this plugin, please make sure that you are running the `cmd/download` bash script that will download LSP binary for Windows (because Windows is shit) and treesitter highlights into `bin` and `queries` directories.
 You can run it with the following command:

 ```bash
 ./cmd/download